 1. California City, Kern County

-Situated in the Antelope Valley, about 65 miles southwest of Death Valley National Park, California City is home to approximately 14,000 people and is the third largest town in the state by area, boasting tons of open space.
+Situated in the Antelope Valley, about 65 miles southwest of Death Valley National Park, California City is the third largest town in the state by area, boasting tons of open space.
 Homes in this Southern California city sell for less than $200,000, while condos go for under $100,000.
 The average annual mortgage payment is $4,674—which rivals the monthly rent of a one-bedroom condo in San Francisco.

 2. Homeland, Riverside County

 This suburban Southern California town is bordered by the San Bernardino National Forest and is merely an hour and a half away from Los Angeles.
-With a smaller population of about 7,500 people, Homeland offers a variety of houses for just over $100,000, with median mortgage payments averaging around $3,960.
+Homeland offers a variety of houses for just over $100,000, with median mortgage payments averaging around $3,960.

 3. Imperial, Imperial County

-Located between the California-Mexico border and the Salton Sea, Imperial is a vibrant agricultural community about two hours east of San Diego that roughly 180,000 people call home.
+Located between the California-Mexico border and the Salton Sea, Imperial is a vibrant agricultural community about two hours east of San Diego.
 The majority of houses in Imperial sell for under $300,000, while monthly rents for two-bedroom apartments hover around $1,000.

 4. Madera Acres, Madera County

-Madera Acres is a small city nestled in the Central Valley, just outside of Fresno.
-In the town of about 10,000 people, the average home sells for around $250,000.
+Madera Acres is a small city nestled in the Central Valley, just outside of Fresno, where the average home sells for around $250,000.
 Madera Acres is also ideally located; head west for about two and a half hours to arrive at California’s iconic coastline, or drive less an hour and a half to the east to explore such famed outdoor destinations as Sequoia National Forest and Yosemite National Park.

 5. Ridgecrest, Kern County

 Tucked away in the northeastern corner of Kern County, between Death Valley National Park and Sequoia National Forest, Ridgecrest is less than two hours away from the highest and lowest points in the continental United States (Mount Whitney and Badwater Basin, respectively).
-In this town of 28,880 people, the median home price is $194,600, and the average rent of a one-bedroom apartment is less than $1,000 per month.
+In this town, the median home price is $194,600, and the average rent of a one-bedroom apartment is less than $1,000 per month.

 Obviously, cities like San Francisco and Los Angeles will never be on this list, but that doesn’t mean you will be missing out on all of the California fun.
 For instance, if you desire to be closer to the coast, check out Madera Acres.
 And if you want to live near the Mexico border and enjoy international date nights, you could try Imperial.
 These smaller cities may not offer oceanfront property or luxe mountain homes, but they are certainly affordable and they each have their own unique appeal.
 And who knows?
 They just may surprise you.